Thomas Kail

-Thomas Kail (born January 30, 1978) is an American theatre director, known for directing the Off-Broadway and Broadway productions of Lin-Manuel Miranda's musicals In the Heights and Hamilton, garnering the 2016 Tony Award for Best Direction of a Musical for the latter.
+Thomas Kail (born January 20, 1977) is an American theatre director, television director, and producer.
+He is known for directing the Off-Broadway and Broadway productions of Lin-Manuel Miranda's musicals In the Heights and Hamilton, garnering the 2016 Tony Award for Best Direction of a Musical for the latter.
 Kail was awarded the Kennedy Center Honor in 2018.
+He has also directed the television series Fosse/Verdon (2019), for which he was nominated for two Primetime Emmy Awards.